 PERFORMING ARTS WORKSHOP INC wrote -

-Performing Arts Workshop partners with professional artists to reach over 4,000 Bay Area students every year with powerful arts education programs.
-What does this look like in action?
+We need your help to reach over 4,000 Bay Area students with powerful arts education programs this year.
+Why does this work matter?
 Serena’s story can show you.

 “Serena shared with me that the one space she felt safe and free was when she was imagining; dance created a bridge between imagination and the physical world, a bridge she was able to cross.

 “Serena has continued to bravely dance her way into the world; this year she plans to join the Carnaval Festival performance in school.
 I am so glad we were there at St Joseph’s Family Center when Serena needed us.”

 Chinchin’s words above explain why your contribution to Performing Arts Workshop means so much.
 With the rising cost of living, widening income disparity, and endangerment for those students experiencing discrimination based on race, documentation status, and family income level, Bay Area students have never needed or deserved our investment more.
 Your gift will change lives today, and will contribute to shaping bright futures for tomorrow.

 Will you give today?
 (If you’re still wondering, read below.)

 1. Data analysis by our outside evaluator confirms that after a Performing Arts Workshop residency, students show statistically relevant gains in:

 + Independent thinking

 + Ability to reflect and evaluate